sian-alcock/ssa/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.3.3: Added full captcha support for the MemberPress plugin, UI enhancements and various tweaks.
+* 5.3.4: Added HTTP authentication, fixed firewall reset and various tweaks.
 See changelog for full details.
 A recommended update for all.